 In exchange for food and stay, we ask for approximately 25 hours a week and we are totally flexible about the distribution of the hours, as long as you are ok with either working with us if needed, or alone if we're unavailable to work with you.
 We can always use help keeping up with everyday household chores (cooking, tidying up, light cleaning, etc.), as well as general maintenance of the house and the garden depending on the season (tidying up, trimming, organic gardening, etc.).
 Between the end of October and early March, depending on the weather, it's cold here and most of the work is cooking, dishes and cleaning.
 We always have a running list of jobs that need to be done beyond basic daily chores and Workawayers can choose what they feel most like doing.
 We feel it's important that people spend their time doing things they enjoy.

-There is no minimum stay and we can only guarantee a stay of a few days (starting with a 4-day maximum test period) at a time depending on our current situation and activities, so it's best to have a possible alternate plan.
-If however we need lots of help in a given period, the stay could possibly be extended up to several weeks.
+There is no minimum stay and we can only guarantee a stay of a few days at a time (starting with a 4-day maximum test period) depending on our current situation and activities, so it's best to have a possible alternate plan.
+If however we need lots of help in a given period, the stay could possibly be extended up to several weeks or more.
 Also, once you're here, if for whatever reason you choose to leave early, that's also fine.
 We like people to feel at home and relaxed with us.

 Please indicate you've read our entire profile in your message.